iguanajuice/novpn/README.md

 Example: `novpn flatpak run org.chromium.Chromium`

-Running `novpn` with no arguments will spawn a new shell
+Running `novpn` with no arguments will spawn a new shell.

 ### As a whitelist